-ARC La Comunidad

-Asian Pacific Islander (API)

-Classified Professionals of Color

-Classified Professional Development Team/Classified Senate

-Disability Services and Programs for Students (DSPS)

-English as a Second Language (ESL)

-Faculty of Color

-General Sessions (open to all employees)
+ARC La Comunidad Asian Pacific Islander (API) Classified Professionals of Color Classified Professional Development Team/Classified Senate Disability Services and Programs for Students (DSPS) English as a Second Language (ESL) Faculty of Color General Sessions (open to all employees)

-Umoja-Sakhu was originally scheduled for a listening session, but it did not occur due to the transition to remote operations (COVID-19).
-The intention was to reschedule, but it was not possible within the time constraints of the project.
-Additional suggestions were provided outside of listening sessions by employees associated with the Deaf and Hard of Hearing community, Native community, and the UndocuScholar program.
+Additional suggestions were provided outside of listening sessions by employees associated with the Deaf and Hard of Hearing community, Native community, Umoja-Sakhu Learning Community, and the UndocuScholar Resource Connection.
 Fifteen students and seventeen employees also responded to electronic questionnaires that provided an opportunity to offer suggestions and convey perceptions of the competencies.
 The questionnaires were distributed to employees associated with several of the feedback groups (participants and/or non-participants) as well as LGBTQ+ students.